Teradata/stacki-wiki/Building-From-Source.md

-Once you build your first Stacki Frontend you can now start working with the source code.
+Once you build your first Stacki frontend you can now start working with the source code.
 All development on Stacki is assumed to be done on a Stacki Frontend that you have root access on.
 This page walks you through the steps required to start developing on the code.